It’ll happen. Eventually.

 Don’t lose your computer files!

-Back Up Your Computer – I use Carbonite to back up my computer.
-I pick and choose which files I want it to backup, and it works automatically in the background to make sure that everything stays backed up.
+Back Up Your Computer with Carbonite – You can pick and choose which files you want it to backup, and it works automatically in the background to make sure that everything stays backed up.
 Plus, it’s a handy tool to have when you buy a new computer, and you need to get the files from your old computer over to your new one.

-Cloud File Storage – I use Dropbox for biz related stuff.
-It’s a fabulous tool to use with team members for file sharing.
+Cloud File Storage with Dropbox – It’s a fabulous tool to use with team members for file sharing.
 It’s also a great place to store stock photos and videos for your business as well, so that you’re not using up space on your computer.
-If you purchase courses or programs like my Academy, dropbox is the perfect place to store all of your downloads for easy access, and if your computer dies, everything will still be there.
+If you purchase courses or programs like my VA Training Templates Library, dropbox is the perfect place to store all of your downloads for easy access, and if your computer dies, everything will still be there.

 Don’t lose your passwords!

-Password Management – Like millions of other entrepreneurs, I use LastPass to manage all my passwords.
-It’s incredibly secure, and you can set up two-factor authentication, and a backup method of getting access to your account.
+Password Management with LastPass – It’s incredibly secure, and you can set up two-factor authentication, and a backup method of getting access to your account.
 It’s also an awesome way to share logins with your team members because they will never see the actual password on their end, and you can easily revoke their access at any time.

 On another note: Make sure you’re using the two-step verification feature everywhere that you can to add another layer of security to your business.